1.10 Systems of Simultaneous Linear Equations

 (b) No Solution (Parallel Lines):

-$2x + 4y = 10 \Rightarrow x + 2y = 5$
+$$\begin{cases} x + 2y = 1 \\ 2x + 4y = 10 \implies x + 2y = 5 \end{cases}$$

 (c) Infinitely Many Solutions (Coincident Lines):

-$2x + 4y = 2 \Rightarrow x + 2y = 1$
+$$\begin{cases} x + 2y = 1 \\ 2x + 4y = 2 \implies x + 2y = 1 \end{cases}$$

-Reduces to one equation.
-If $y = \lambda$, then $x = 1 - 2\lambda$.
+The system reduces to exactly one equation.
+We can introduce a parameter: if $y = \lambda$, then $x = 1 - 2\lambda$.

-Solution set: $(1-2\lambda, \lambda), \lambda \in \mathbb{R}$.
+Solution set: $(1-2\lambda, \lambda), \text{ where } \lambda \in \mathbb{R}$.

 3. 3x3 Systems